GoogleCloudPlatform/click-to-deploy/docker/hazelcast/README.md

 ## <a name="references-ports"></a>Ports

-These are the ports exposed by the container image.
+These are the ports exposed by the container images.

 | **Port** | **Description**                |
 | :------- | :----------------------------- |